hodzanassredin/hodzanassredin.github.com/_posts/2015-06-02-distributed_done_right_3.md

             }
             loop())
 {% endhighlight %}
-I Like this code a lot.
-It uses the same pattern as Fsharp's Mailbox Proccessor so it is trivial to move your code to akka.net and use akka's benefits.
+I like this code a lot.
+It uses the same pattern as Fsharp's Mailbox Processor so it is trivial to move your code to akka.net and use akka's benefits.
 Why "actor" computation expression?
 Because it allows you to do a remote deployment and do stuff like hot code swap.
 Internally it uses F# quotations.
 More details about remote deployments you can find in [Akka.NET Remote Deployment With F#](http://bartoszsypytkowski.com/blog/2014/12/14/fsharp-akka-remote-deploy/).
 Yes this way to do remote deployment is limited, but they are working on a more interesting Mbrace like deployments [Akka.FSharp.HotLoad](https://github.com/akkadotnet/akka.net/issues/542)

-There are some comparisons of akka,erlang vs orleans.
+There are some comparisons of akka, erlang vs orleans.
 It is worth reading.
 [A look at Microsoft Orleans through Erlang-tinted glasses](http://theburningmonk.com/2014/12/a-look-at-microsoft-orleans-through-erlang-tinted-glasses/)
 [Orleans and Akka Actors: A Comparison(Roland Kuhn)](https://github.com/akka/akka-meta/blob/master/ComparisonWithOrleans.md) [Orleans, Distributed Virtual Actors for Programming and Scalability Comparison](http://christophermeiklejohn.com/papers/2015/05/03/orleans.html)